Nov. 21, 2019

 International Engagement Awards

-The MU International Engagement Awards recognize the outstanding work of by faculty, staff and students to internationalize the University of Missouri.
+The MU International Engagement Awards recognize the outstanding work of faculty, staff and students to internationalize the University of Missouri.
 The following recipients were selected for 2019 by the Council on International Initiatives based on several criteria.
 To read full bios, visit the International Engagement Awards page.

 Outstanding student contribution